 I personally don’t have to use inserts.
 The 28mm (I use mainly) or 24mm(if it’s the only one clean) work for me.
 I have heard from other Elvie Stride users say the Willow inserts work without cutting into the Stride, and most of these flange inserts are compatible with Medela and Spectra pumps as well.

 Make sure to measure your nipples and be using the correct shield.
-If you aren’t using the right shield and using an insert (if you measure a 15/17/19/etc) you won’t be completely emptying the breast and getting all the milk you potentially could.
+If you aren’t using the right shield and using an insert (if you measure a 15/17/19/etc.), you won’t be completely emptying the breast and getting all the milk you potentially could.
 I recommend these Willow inserts.
 They get great reviews in our Elvie Stride Facebook Group.